RoamGuru Roam Guru

 • Location: Piazza Duomo 3, GPS: 45.7036° N, 9.6628° E

-Bergamo's cathedral, dedicated to Saint Alexander (the city's patron saint), features a neoclassical façade added in the late 19th century.
-The interior reveals a soaring central nave culminating in a beautiful Baroque altar and wooden choir.
-Behind the altar, a silver urn contains the remains of Saint Alexander.
+Bergamo's cathedral, dedicated to Saint Alexander, features a neoclassical façade from the late 19th century.
+The soaring nave culminates in a Baroque altar, and behind it a silver urn contains the remains of the city's patron saint.
+Side chapels showcase works by Tiepolo and Moroni.
+Entry is free, and the cathedral is open daily.

 Practical Information: